NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 Before 4.0 it would mark _all_ messages from the logger “logger1” as final.
 In 4.0 it would only mark the _debug_ messages as final.

+##Added Eventlog.EntryType

+When writing to the Eventlogger, NLog would write to `Information`, `Warning` or `Error` entrytype, depending on the level.
+This is now layoutable and gives the opportunity to write also a `FailureAudit` or `SuccessAudit` and/or use it with conditions.

 ##Other

+* The `EventLogTarget.Source` now accepts Layout-renderers.
+But beware that the layout renderers can be used when in- or uninstalling the target.
 *	The `Console`- and `ColorConsole` target has an `encoding` property.
 *	The application domain layout renderer has been added.
 Examples: `${appdomain}`, `${appdomain:format=short}` or `${appdomain:format=long}`.
 *	Added `CallSiteLineNumber` layout renderer. usage: `${callsite-linenumber}`